AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/log-forwarding.md

    The kind parameter should be set to LogForwarding the version should be set to the schema version, which is 1.

    Tokens in the configuration (such as "${{SPLUNK_TOKEN}}") represent secrets, which should not be stored in Git.
-Instead, declare them as Cloud Manager  [Environment Variables](/help/implementing/cloud-manager/environment-variables.md) of Type "secret".
+Instead, declare them as Cloud Manager  [Environment Variables](/help/implementing/cloud-manager/environment-variables.md) of type "secret".
+Make sure to select **All** as the dropdown value for the Service Applied field, so logs can be forwarded to author, publish, and preview tiers.

 1. For environment types other than RDE (which is not currently supported), create a targeted deployment config pipeline in Cloud Manager.